DoNotResuscitate/traveller-sector-gen/README.md

 # Traveller RPG Sub-Sector Generator

 A Python-based command-line tool for generating Traveller RPG sub-sectors following the official Traveller Core Rulebook rules.
 Outputs data in the legacy-sec-format compatible with [TravellerMap.com](https://travellermap.com).
-Includes a poster generator to create beautiful map visualizations.
+Includes a poster generator to create beautiful map visualizations and an explainer tool to translate UWP codes into plain language.

 ## Features